chriskipp/sqlthemall/README.md

 ### Dependencies

 - [SQLalchemy](https://www.sqlalchemy.org) Since sqlthemall uses to access the different databases this package is mandatory.
+- [alembic](https://github.com/sqlalchemy/alembic) To change tables that are already created.
 - [ujson](https://github.com/ultrajson/ultrajson) To speed up the parsing of JSON objects.
 If installed it will be used as a replacement for the `json` module of the standart library.
 This package is a optional dependency.

 ### Setup

+***Please make sure that you set up a virtual environment before instlling this package directly to your system environment.
+Due to breaking changes in the different versions of `SQLalchemy` this could effect other programms that might rely on other versions.***

 This package and all dependencies can be installed via:
 ```bash